Binance Market Update (2022-10-07)

 Binance

-The global cryptocurrency market cap now stands at $0.96T, down by -0.65% over the last day, according to CoinMarketCap data.
+The global cryptocurrency market cap now stands at $0.95T, down by -1.97% over the last day, according to CoinMarketCap data.

 Most major cryptocurrencies by market cap are trading mixed.
-Market outperformers include NEBL, REEF, and LOKA, up by 21%, 11%, and 8%, respectively.
+Market outperformers include HIVE, NEBL, and 1INCH, up by 30%, 10%, and 8%, respectively.

 Top stories of the day: